MyEtherWallet/knowledge-base-v3/src/content/send/adding-new-token-and-sending-custom-tokens.md

 0. On the ["Send Ether & Tokens"](https://www.myetherwallet.com/#send-transaction) page on MEW, click `View Balance Only (Must use one of above options to send)` and paste *your* address.
 1. In a new tab, go to [Ethplorer.io](https://ethplorer.io/)
 2. Type in the name of the token into their search bar, or navigate to your address and click on the token's name from that page.
-3. At the very top on this page page is the address.
+3. At the very top on this page is the address.
 4. Below that there is a field called "decimals", which is a number between 0 and 18.
 6. Back on MEW, click the `Add Custom Token` button on the right sidebar.
 7. Paste the `Address` from the top of the Ethplorer.io page